Kuuuube/FloatingCountdownTimer/README.md

 # Floating Timer

-Features both a countdown timer and stopwatch that will float over other apps.
+A countdown timer and stopwatch that will float over other apps.

 ## Usage